genomicsclass/book/pages/machine_learning.md

 yhat <- predict(fit1,newdata=data.frame(X1=newx[,1],X2=newx[,2]))
 ```

-Now we can obtain a plot showing where we predict 1s and where we predict 0 as well as the boundary.
+Now we can create a plot showing where we predict 1s and where we predict 0s, as well as the boundary.
 We can also use the `predict` function to obtain predicted values for our test set.
 Note that nowhere do we fit the model on the test set:

 ```r